iTwin/itwinjs-core/clients/extension/README.md

-# IModel.js Extension Client
+# iModel.js Extension Client

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

+## Description

-Allows querying, uploading and deleting iModel.js extensions from the Extension Service
+The __@bentley/extension-client__ package contains client wrappers for querying, uploading and deleting iModel.js Extensions from the Extension Service.

+## Documentation

+See the [iModel.js](https://www.imodeljs.org) documentation for more information.